bluemelodia/ArtInsights/README.md

 build:clean:

-    To keep the proejct clean, delete the files that the Angular compiler generated in order to compile the application.
+    To keep the project clean, delete the files that the Angular compiler generated in order to compile the application.
 We delete the files before compilation, and after generating bundles.

 build:prod: